Alpentech Resume - 40th Year Qualifications

 Internship and technician draftsman – DIANEIGE (touristic mountain design) – May to Oct.
 2012 Language study vacation – INTRAX, San Francisco – June to September 2013 Ski and snowboard instructor – La Plagne, France – December 2013 April 2014 Internship in architect office specialized in mountain area – ATM – May to August 2014 Internship and temporary contract as project engineer – MDP CONSULTING – Feb.-Dec.
 2017 Ski and snowboard instructor – La Plagne, France – December 2017 April 2018

-Mountain Planning Assistant, zach@alpentech.net
+Mountain Planner, steve@alpentech.net

 General